groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 The test suite for this component is contained in /packages/web-components/@sfx/autocomplete/test.
 To run the tests, navigate to this folder and use one of the following commands based on the desired testing flow:

-- To run the tests for a specific package once:
+- To run the tests once:
 ```sh
 yarn test
 ```
-- To run the tests for a specific package and watch the `src` and `test` directories to rerun the tests after any changes:
+- To run the tests and watch the `src` and `test` directories to rerun the tests after any changes:
 ```sh
 yarn tdd
 ```